potatodudedude/tp/docs/UserGuide.md

 This deletes the tutorial group (of a module) you specify.
 The tutorial group must be of the form MODULE-TUTORIAL_GROUP.
 The tutorial group will be deleted from every tutee's module-tutorial list.
-If after the tutorial group, a tutee does not have any item in his/her module-tutorial list, the tutee will be automatically deleted.
+If after the tutorial group is deleted, a tutee does not have any item in his/her module-tutorial list, the tutee will be automatically deleted.

 Format: `deleteTut MODULE-TUTORIAL_GROUP`